holepunchto/bare-module/README.md

   module: null,
   // The referring module.
   referrer: null,
   // The type of the module.
-See Module.constants.types for possible values.
+See Module.constants.type for possible values.
-  type: Module.constants.types.SCRIPT,
+  type: Module.constants.type.SCRIPT,
   // The assumed type of a module without a type using an ambiguous extension
   // such as `.js`.
-See Module.constants.types.
+See Module.constants.type.
 Inherited from `referrer` if it
   // is defined, otherwise defaults to SCRIPT.
-  defaultType: Module.constants.types.SCRIPT,
+  defaultType: Module.constants.type.SCRIPT,
   // A cache of loaded modules.
 Inherited from `referrer` if it is defined,
   // otherwise a fresh cache is used.
 Pass an explicit cache object to use it,
   // `true` to opt in to the shared `Module.cache`, or `false` to force a fresh